aumartinez/mvc-php/README.md

 ### The config.php file

-This file will be located in the config folder and will contain all the global constants and any Database credentials that will be used throughout the application.
+This file will be located in the config folder and will contain all the global constants and any database credentials that will be used throughout the application.

 ```php